freedomofpress/securedrop/docs/upgrade/xenial_upgrade_in_place.rst

 goes wrong.

-The process is less complex than the alternative :doc:`xenial_backup_install_restore` procedure however, and if you are using supported hardware and the downtime described is acceptable, it is the preferred option for upgrading your instance.
+The process is less complex than the alternative :doc:`xenial_backup_install_restore` procedure however.
+If you are using supported hardware and the downtime described is acceptable, we recommend using the upgrade-in-place procedure to upgrade your instance.

 .. caution::
-  We have tested the upgrade-in-place procedure on officially supported hardware, but cannot guarantee that the Ubuntu ``do-release-upgrade`` command will complete successfully on other hardware configurations.
+  We have tested the upgrade-in-place procedure on officially supported hardware, but cannot guarantee that that Ubuntu automated upgrade application will complete successfully on other hardware configurations.

   If your instance uses unsupported hardware and you have access to backup